An article from Sam Whited did the rounds on Hacker News recently,

 Like many people, I recently decided to move many of my online services away from Google.
 The recent Google Reader shutdown and Google Hangouts disabling XMPP federation made me realize that any of my services could go at any time and I didn’t want to be so dependant on a single provider or the integrations between services.

 I share Sam’s concerns about the direction Google is taking, and deleted my Google account a few months ago, mostly because of the privacy concerns.
-I don’t need or want another social network, and Google’s consistent insistence that I am going to use and love Google+ at all times whether I like it or not finally broke me.
-Exorcising Google from your life isn’t difficult, and you don’t need to resort to drastic measures like becoming a neckbeard Linux user.
+I don’t need or want another social network, and Google’s insistence that I was going to use and love Google+ at all times whether I like it or not finally broke me.
+Deleting Google from your life isn’t difficult, and you don’t need to resort to drastic measures like becoming a neckbeard Linux user.
 (Unfair?
 Yes- but statistically accurate).